WeilongRen/TER-iDS/README.md

 # TER-iDS
-Source codes and technical report for paper review, SIGMOD 2021

 There are two folders, source_codes and Demo_programs.
    For source_codes, it is composed of main.cpp and the available source codes of R*-tree.
 You can build the project using these two parts.